Haddenham & Thame Parkway railway station

-Haddenham & Thame Parkway railway station is a station in Buckinghamshire serving the village of Haddenham and market town of Thame in the neighbouring county of Oxfordshire, England.
-The station is on the western edge of Haddenham, about 2 mi north east of Thame, and is served by Chiltern Railways.
+Haddenham & Thame Parkway railway station serves the village of Haddenham, in Buckinghamshire, and market town of Thame, in the neighbouring county of Oxfordshire, England.
+The station is on the western edge of Haddenham, about 2 mi north-east of Thame.
+Railway services are operated by Chiltern Railways.

-History and general information
+History

-The historic Haddenham railway station and Thame railway station were on separate lines which closed in 1963.
-The old Haddenham station was on a different site about 1/2 mi south-east of the present one, and traces can still be seen where a bridge carries Station Road over the line.
+The historic Haddenham and railway stations were on separate lines, which both closed in 1963.
+The old Haddenham station was on a different site about 1/2 mi south-east of the present one and traces can still be seen where a bridge carries Station Road over the line.

 The current station was opened on the Chiltern Main Line on 5 October 1987 to serve Haddenham and Thame.
 The British Rail station was built on the north side of Thame Road, Haddenham, and was originally single platform, with the platform sited on the former down line, long since removed.
-However, in 1998 as part of "Project Evergreen", Chiltern Railways re-doubled the Princes Risborough – Bicester line and re-modelled the platforms so that from 24 May 1998, there are now two, one on either line.
-Since then the platforms have also been lengthened and the station building has been expanded to include a coffee shop following the removal of the newsagents.
+However, in 1998, as part of Project Evergreen, Chiltern Railways redoubled the Princes Risborough – Bicester line and remodelled the platforms; from 24 May 1998, there are now two, with one on either line.
+Since then the platforms have also been lengthened.

+Facilities

+The station building has been expanded to include a coffee shop, following the removal of the newsagent.
 The platforms are situated below the level of the main entrance of the station, and there are a total of 432 parking spaces.

-Renovations
+There are ramps to provide fully accessible access to the platforms and there is a disabled toilet next to the ticket office.
+However, a wheelchair user wanting to travel on a Sunday in 2021 tweeted that she could not have boarded without the assistance of her travelling companion.

-In 2014/15, major renovations took place.
+In 2014/15, major renovations took place, which cost £500,000.
 A larger ticket hall was built and some platforms were extended.
-The plans were funded by Chiltern Railways, Network Rail, Buckinghamshire County Council and Sustrans and cost £500,000.
+The plans were funded by Chiltern Railways, Network Rail, Buckinghamshire County Council and Sustrans.